mdx-js/mdx/packages/react/readme.md

 See [¶ React in § Getting started][start-react] for how to get started with MDX and React.

 See [¶ MDX provider in § Using MDX][use-provider] for how to use an MDX provider.

+If using a custom webpack setup and you wish to use an MDX provider, make sure to setup the `providerImportSource` in your webpack config.
+See [the migration docs for an example][mdx-loader-migration-guide].

 ## API